OmkarSarkar204/Ardupilot_Log_Analysis/README.md

 The Latest Version of the Log Diagnosis Engine: This prototype analyzes ArduPilot flight logs (.BIN) and automatically identifies possible root causes such as motor failure or battery issues using telemetry features and a machine learning model.

+(In this Prototype i have only focused on two failures i.e. Motor Failure and Battery Failure.)

 ## Current Capabilities

 The current prototype can: